 In order to start coding, the whole project must go through an architecture review.
-If for any reason this is not possible, the project should be split in phases.
+If this is not possible for any reason, the project should be split into phases.
 In that case, each phase needs to go through an architecture review before coding can begin.

-Sometimes, you will see obvious mistakes that you couldn't see when you started the project—if these make a large architecture overturn, go back to step 8.
+Sometimes, you will notice some obvious mistakes you couldn't have seen when you started the project.
+If these make a large architecture overturn, go back to step 8.

 Think of this as a never bending rule.